Parkview Health Logo

 Student employment (service work policy)

 Students are not paid during student laboratory or clinical laboratory practicum experiences in the program year.
-However, outside of student laboratory and clinical laboratory practicum hours, under certain circumstances and with specific provisions and restrictions, students may perform service work (working for payment performing actual patient testing).
+However, outside of student laboratory and clinical laboratory practicum hours, under certain circumstances and with specific provisions and restrictions, students may perform service work (working for payment at a clinical site outside of normally scheduled educational periods, performing actual patient testing).

 Service work is strictly voluntary.
 Service work will neither lessen any time required nor shorten the program year for the student laboratory or clinical laboratory practicum portions.